chumleyj/0.-Hello-World/README.md

 # Overview

 This is a basic Hello World program.
 I created this to demonstrate integration of Visual Studio Code, Python, and GitHub in preparation for future projects.
+THis project is finished.

 [Software Demo Video](http://youtube.link.goes.here)